vugeo/vugeo.github.io/regional/README 6.3.md

 - Twine 2
     - Download: https://twinery.org/
     - Online Editor: https://twinery.org/2/#!/stories
-- Markdown Editors (for editing README)
+- Markdown Editors with Live Preview (for editing README*)
 	- Dillinger: https://dillinger.io/
 	- Stackedit: https://stackedit.io/app#

+*README markdown can also be edited in GitHub if logged in.

 *Updated 6/3/2019*